Speed (Billy Idol song)

-"Speed" is a song by British singer-songwriter Billy Idol, originally included in the soundtrack of the eponymous film.
-It was written by himself and by guitarist Steve Stevens, and released in August 1994 as the film's main song through Arista Records worldwide and Chrysalis Records in the United States.
+"Speed" is a song by British rock musician Billy Idol, originally included in the soundtrack of the eponymous film.
+It was written by him and guitarist Steve Stevens, and released in August 1994 as the film's main song through Arista Records worldwide and Chrysalis Records in the United States.

 Background

 In early 1994, producers of the film Speed chose record producer Ralph Sall as music supervisor of the soundtrack.
 Sall was in charge of creating a concept album with a compilation of new and old songs in different genres and featuring diverse artists, with a theme similar to this action thriller film.
 The resulting soundtrack contains songs about speed, cars or travelling.
-Shortly after, Sall contacted Bily Idol and his close collaborator, guitarist Steve Stevens, to compose and record the film's main song with lyrics inspired by its plot.
+Shortly after, Sall contacted Billy Idol and his close collaborator, guitarist Steve Stevens, to compose and record the film's main song with lyrics inspired by its plot.